CONTACT:

 Temple University, Dept. of English, Instructor (2006-13)

-Modernism, Media, and “Camparative Accoustomology” (advanced seminar)
+Modernism, Media, and “Camparative Accoustomology” (seminar)

 Literature and Criticism